 10. I want to register to vote Green so I can become a member of the NCGP.
 How can I register for the first time or change my voter registration?

-Whether you're registering to vote for the first time or modifying your current registration, you can register to vote Green by downloading a registration a Voter Registration Form in English or Spanish from our website or by picking up a form at various locations, such as DMVs, public libraries, and college admissions offices.
+Whether you're registering to vote for the first time or modifying your current registration, you can register to vote Green by downloading a Voter Registration Form in English or Spanish from our website or by picking up a form at various locations, such as DMVs, public libraries, and college admissions offices.
 If the form you get does not list "Green" as an option in the Political Party Affiliation section, you can still register Green by checking the "Other" box and then writing in "Green" on the blank line, like so:

 11. I'm not eligible to vote.
 Can I still be an NCGP member?